 Morris is a very small city located in the state of Oklahoma.
 With a population of 1,312 people and just one neighborhood, Morris is the 212th largest community in Oklahoma.

-Morris is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Morris is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Morris is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Morris who work in office and administrative support (22.60%), sales jobs (12.66%), and teaching (6.41%).

 Telecommuters are a relatively large percentage of the workforce: 12.64% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Morris citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.71% of adults 25 and older in Morris have a college degree.
+The percentage of adults in Morris who are college-educated is close to the national average for all communities of 21.84%: 17.71% of the adults in Morris have a bachelor's degree or advanced degree.

 The per capita income in Morris in 2022 was $22,704, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $90,816 for a family of four.
 However, Morris contains both very wealthy and poor people as well.